xfaxca/pymlkit/README.md

     Many of the functions serve as wrappers to other packages such as scikit-learn, mlxtend and nltk.
 Additionally, heavy use is made of the pandas DataFrame data structure.
-While it is possible to use many of the functions for data not in this format, it is advised to do so.
+While it is possible to use many of the functions for data not in this format, it is advised that it be used.

     Please feel free to send comments or criticisms to cameron@tutanota.com.